legendsayantan/ThemePatcher/README.md

 This script lets you unlock all the paid themes, fonts and wallpapers for free from the Theme store in any Oppo or Realme device.
 ## Disclaimer
-This Patcher only works in Oppo or Realme devices (ColorOs and RealmeUi) and **was not tested** to any other device.
+This Patcher **was not tested** to any other device.
 BE CAREFUL BEFORE USING IT TO OTHER DEVICES.

 ## How to use
 This script is for **Windows** and needs **ADB** (Android Debug Bridge) installed to work.
 [Install ADB](https://developer.android.com/studio/releases/platform-tools)